 There are multiple ways to group different asset classes and put them on the risk/return chart.
 Our favourite way is to split the investable assets into 4 main categories: cash, government bonds, private debt and equities.
 We have deliberately left out the more exotic investments like unsecured consumer debt and payday loans, cryptocurrencies, etc.

-The lowest risk asset is cash – money in your wallet or on your savings account.
+The lowest-risk asset is cash – money in your wallet or in your savings account.
 Unless you lose your wallet or your savings account balance exceeds the limits established by the government deposit guarantee program, your cash is very safe.
-However, while your bank might not charge you for the funds on your savings account, inflation is eating the cash’s purchasing power.
-With Eurozone inflation hitting 5% per annum recently, your money is effectively losing 5% of its value.
+However, while your bank might not charge you for the funds in your savings account, inflation is eating the cash’s purchasing power.
+With Eurozone inflation hitting 10% per annum recently, your money is effectively losing 10% of its value every year.

 Municipal bonds, especially those issued by large municipalities with a broad and healthy tax base, are usually considered safe investments.
 The smaller the municipality, the higher the risk and the return they have to pay for your loan.
 Municipalities can go bankrupt (and they have done that as well).
 Municipal bonds are currently providing a small nominally positive return, but your investment in municipal bonds will still have a negative real return when adjusted with inflation.